gabriela-framework/gabriela/docs/README.md

 think about requiring your CommonJS modules but how to wire up your dependencies in a way that makes sense for your application logic.

 Gabriela is also completely reusable.
-Basic building block in Gabriela is a module which you can make completely independent from the rest of your application and reuse it in another application.
+Basic building block in Gabriela is a module (not to be confused with a CommonJS module) which you can make completely independent from the rest of your application and reuse it in another application.
 Another building block of Gabriela is a plugin which is basically a collection of modules.
 A plugin can be anything; from a simple utility that creates a public dependency or an entire application which you can initialize with just one line of code.